 The Pacific X Force lasted longer than I had imagined, after a full hitting session and 5 tie breakers, the strings still maintained decent tension, enough to play another couple hours.
 After the string’s prime was gone, it played OK, I did notice the strings began to lose feel and pop but they would not break.
 A definite plus for tennis player looking to get a good run with their tennis strings.

-Overall, the X Force string is one of the more powerful tennis string I have reviewed so far and I’m confident that you will enjoy this polyester string as much as I have.
+The X Force string is one of the more powerful tennis string I have reviewed so far and I’m confident that you will enjoy this polyester string as much as I have.
 You know it’s a good string when it’s hard to get, and that can be one of the problems with obtaining this tennis string, it’s out of stock more often than not.
 If you get a set, I promise you will enjoy it.